BNL Home

 The Accelerator Test Facility (ATF) provides a fertile venue for developing the next generation of accelerator and technology leaders.
 Undergraduate, graduate, and post-doctoral researchers regularly participate in experiments being undertaken by our scientific collaborators and user community.
 ATF scientists and engineers regularly host summer interns who participate in the programs offered by Brookhaven’s Office of Educational Programs.
 The facility also hosts an annual hands-on graduate-level course in accelerator physics in collaboration with the Center for Accelerator Science and Education at nearby Stony Brook University.

-Instrumentation Division
+Instrumentation Department

-In addition to the educational internships and workforce development programs offered across disciplines at Brookhaven Lab, the Instrumentation Division offers opportunities for independent research for faculty, undergraduate, and graduate students.
+In addition to the educational internships and workforce development programs offered across disciplines at Brookhaven Lab, the Instrumentation Department offers opportunities for independent research for faculty, undergraduate, and graduate students.
 We maintain a close relationship with Stony Brook University and host several students who perform their research in instrumentation related fields.

 National Synchrotron Light Source II